stevehetz/invokedb-examples-angular/README.md

 2. Open up the repo with an editor of your choice
 3. Under `src/` create a file named `invoke-config.json`
 4. Copy over the contents from `invoke-config-example.json`
-5. Update the api_key value
-   1. Your api_key can be found at https://db.invokedb.com/account
+5. Grab your api_key from https://db.invokedb.com/account and add it to `invoke-config.json`
 6. Run `npm install`
 7. Run `npm start`
 8. Browse to http://localhost:4200